ArghyaPal/C_DAC_Hyderabad_Workshop/README.md

 # Installing required dependencies:

-1) Numpy : $sudo apt-get install python-numpy
+1) Numpy : $sudo apt-get install python-numpy <br />
-2) Scipy : $sudo apt-get install python-scipy
+2) Scipy : $sudo apt-get install python-scipy <br />
-3) scikit-learn : Follow the instructions here : http://scikit-learn.org/stable/developers/advanced_installation.html
+3) scikit-learn : Follow the instructions here : http://scikit-learn.org/stable/developers/advanced_installation.html <br />
-4) Pandas: $sudo apt-get install python-pandas
+4) Pandas: $sudo apt-get install python-pandas <br />
-5) Matplotlib: $sudo apt-get install python-matplotlib.
+5) Matplotlib: $sudo apt-get install python-matplotlib. <br />

+Note: The above steps work on an Ubuntu distribution.
+If you have other Linux distribution, equivalent commands can be found online.

 # Installing Jupyter
 The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.